-The governing body leads a culture of safety, inclusion and quality, with a focus on continuous improvement, which embraces diversity and prioritises the rights, safety, health and quality of life of older people and the workforce.
+The governing body leads a culture of safety, inclusion and quality that focuses on continuous improvement, embraces diversity and prioritises the safety, health and wellbeing of older people and the workforce.

-- 2.2.1 The governing body leads a positive culture of quality care and services and continuous improvement and demonstrates that this culture exists within the organisation. - 2.2.2 In strategic and business planning, the governing body: - a) prioritises the rights, safety, health and quality of life of older people - ensures that care and services are accessible to, and appropriate for, people with specific needs and diverse backgrounds, Aboriginal and Torres Strait Islander peoples and people living with dementia - c) considers legislative requirements, organisational and operational risks, workforce needs and the wider organisational environment.
+- 2.2.1 The governing body leads a positive culture of quality care and services and continuous improvement and demonstrates that this culture exists within the organisation. - 2.2.2 In strategic and business planning, the governing body: - a) prioritises the safety, health and wellbeing of older people and workers - ensures that care and services are accessible to, and appropriate for, people with specific needs and diverse backgrounds, Aboriginal and Torres Strait Islander peoples and people living with dementia - c) actively engages and consults with workers - d) considers legislative requirements, organisational and operational risks, workforce needs and the wider organisational environment.